 (1) The threshold and target numbers presented here for Messrs.
-Novaes, Goh and Bourque are their respective division-level numbers.
+Madeksza and Novaes are their respective division-level numbers.
 To the extent that Company-level performance is included in computing their actual bonuses as explained above, the applicable threshold and target numbers with respect to Company-level performance are the same as set forth for Messrs.
 Donahue, Clothier and Gifford.

-2022 Bonus Calculations.
+2023 Bonus Calculations.
 Messrs.
-Donahue, Clothier and Gifford received bonuses under the EP Plan equal to 36.5% of their respective target bonus amounts.
-For Messrs.
-Donahue, Clothier and Gifford, 0% was attributable to modified operating cash flow and 36.5% to economic profit.
-Mr. Novaes received a bonus under the EP Plan equal to 107.3% of his target bonus amount, 0% attributable to modified operating cash flow and 107.3% to economic profit.
-Mr. Goh received a bonus under the EP Plan equal to 7.3% of his target bonus amount, 0% attributable to modified operating cash flow and 107.3% to economic profit.
-As a component of Mr. Bourque's severance benefits, he was eligible to receive a pro-rated bonus for 2022.
-Mr. Bourque received a pro-rated bonus under the EP Plan, which was calculated based on a full-year award of 29.1% of his target bonus amount, 0% attributable to modified operating cash flow and 29.1% to economic profit.
+Donahue, Clothier and Gifford received bonuses under the EP Plan equal to 152.5% of their respective target bonus amounts, of which 125% was attributable to modified operating cash flow and 27.5% to economic profit.
+Mr. Madeksza's bonus under the EP Plan was calculated at 209.5% of his target bonus amount, 104% attributable to modified operating cash flow and 105.5% to economic profit, and then was reduced to the maximum plan payout of 200%.
+Mr. Novaes received a bonus under the EP Plan equal to 125.1% of his target bonus amount, 87.2% attributable to modified operating cash flow and 37.9% to economic profit.

 Long-Term Equity Incentives.
-The Committee believes that equity-based incentives, delivered through annual grants of time-based restricted stock and performance-based restricted stock, are an important link between executive and Shareholder interests.
+The Committee believes that equity-based incentives, delivered through annual grants of time-based restricted stock and performance-based restricted stock, are an important link between executive and shareholder interests.
 Because the Committee believes that a significant portion of the benefits realized from long-term equity-based incentive grants should require continuous improvement in value created for the Shareholders, approximately two-thirds of the targeted value of stock awards to NEOs is performance-based.
-In the 2022 grants, the Company used relative total shareholder return ("TSR") and return on invested capital ("ROIC") as the two performance metrics for purposes of vesting performance-based shares.
+In the 2023 grants, the Company used relative total shareholder return ("TSR") and return on invested capital ("ROIC") as the two performance metrics for purposes of vesting performance-based shares.
 The Committee believes that the use of TSR and ROIC aligns the long-term incentive plan with the Company's long-term objectives and with current peer practices.
 Although the Committee may vary the size of annual grants based on the Company's and executive's performance, the total annual equity award granted to each NEO is generally determined based upon the difference between the total direct compensation target established by the Committee, using the competitive market benchmarking and internal factors described above, and the sum of the NEO's base salary and target annual incentive bonus.
 See "Compensation Strategy for CEO" and "Compensation Strategy for NEOs other than the CEO."

 Equity awards to NEOs are generally made by the Committee each year in the form of restricted stock as part of the normal annual compensation review cycle.
 The awards for a particular year generally occur in January or February.
-In addition, the Committee may approve equity awards for newly-hired executives or in recognition of an executive's promotion or expansion of responsibilities.
+In addition, the Committee may approve equity awards for newly hired executives or in recognition of an executive's promotion or expansion of responsibilities.

-The Committee approved the following award structure for 2022:
+The Committee approved the following award structure for 2023: